 New York Times Crossword Puzzles Website - Free simple puzzles as well as (archived) original crossword puzzles that can be printed

 AARP Brain Games - Free Mahjongg, Solitaire, Word, and Arcade games.
 More games if you have an AARP membership

 Watch some of Valley Cottage Library’s favorite program providers on video - musicians, artists, and various practitioners, take virtual tours through museums, watch operas, find volunteer opportunities, and much more with our Adult Virtual Programming Resource

 Learn about your ancestors through Ancestry.com.
 The Valley Cottage Library has now made this resource accessible from home.
 Enter the first five digits of your library card number

 Your Valley Cottage Library card allows you access to the OverDrive, Libby and Hoopla apps where you can borrow e-books and audio books to be used on your device(s).
 You can also check out available e-magazines with OverDrive and Libby.
 In addition you can stream movies through Hoopla and Kanopy to watch on your device(s).
 If you have questions or need assistance with these apps, please e-mail us at email@example.com.

-The Valley Cottage Library is now opened for curbside delivery.
+The Valley Cottage Library is now opened for curbside delivery and Express Browsing and Internet use.
 Please visit our website for details.